 Food & Drink

 Back to Top of ListKid-friendly food destinations abound in Grand Rapids, from pizza parlors to taco joints, ice cream parlors to frozen yogurt bars, and sweets shops to the food courts at Rivertown Crossings, Tanger Outlet and Woodland malls.
 Sticky Fingers is a magical candy store, filled with new and nostalgic treats to satisfy you and your kids.
 And believe it or not, many local breweries are family-friendly, with foods kids like and outdoor spaces to run around in.
+In the summertime, Riverside Park transforms into a food truck meetup to host Food Truck Fridays.

 More Idea Starters